vearutop/flatjsonl/README.md

         Output to a file (default <input>.csv).
   -progress-interval duration
-        Progress update interval. (default 5s) -replace-keys
+        Progress update interval. (default 5s)
+  -raw string
+        Output to RAW file (column values are written as is without escaping, gzip encoded if ends with .gz).
+  -raw-delim string
+        RAW file column delimiter.
+  -replace-keys
         Use unique tail segment converted to snake_case as key.
   -show-keys-flat